akamai/terraform-provider-akamai/docs/resources/gtm_datacenter.md

 * `domain` - (Required) The GTM domain name for the data center.
 * `wait_on_complete` - (Optional) A boolean, that if set to `true`, waits for transaction to complete.
 * `nickname` - (Optional) A descriptive label for the data center.
 * `default_load_object` - (Optional) Specifies the load reporting interface between you and the GTM system.
-Requires these additional arguments:
+If used, requires these additional arguments:
   * `load_object` - A load object is a file that provides real-time information about the current load, maximum allowable load, and target load on each resource.
   * `load_object_port` - Specifies the TCP port to connect to when requesting the load object.
   * `load_servers` - Specifies a list of servers to request the load object from.